eMoflon/emoflon-website-hugo/content/download/index.md

 You can use our [Eclipse update site](https://emoflon.org/emoflon-ibex-updatesite/snapshot/updatesite/) to install eMoflon::IBeX as plug-in: [https://emoflon.org/emoflon-ibex-updatesite/snapshot/updatesite/](https://emoflon.org/emoflon-ibex-updatesite/snapshot/updatesite/)

 - Keep in mind that you have to use the Eclipse Modeling tools with a few plug-ins.
-Please check out the installation instructions in our [Github repository](https://github.com/eMoflon/emoflon-ibex#how-to-develop).
+Please check out the installation instructions in our [GitHub repository](https://github.com/eMoflon/emoflon-ibex#how-to-develop).